Python-4-DS/Python4ds_cohort-1/log.md

 ## Week 2: Introduction to Numpy

-**Week 1 Progress**: Finished going through Chapter 2 – Numpy Introduction
+**Week 2 Progress**: Finished going through Chapter 2 â€“ Numpy Introduction

 **Thoughts**: This has been my best chapter so far.
 There're a lot of thing I learnt on Numpy.
 I did document while writing code on my jupyter notebook to grasp skill in detail.
 I like the **fancy indexing**.